 As in all psychotherapeutic treatments, psychoanalytic and psychodynamic therapists refrain from advising their clients on what to do.
 The ultimate goal of these procedures is to assist the client in finding his/her own way to recovery through self-discovery.

-If you’re looking for an Australian psychotherapist who works with these approaches, search the Australia Counselling psychoanalytic therapy and psychodynamic therapy pages to find a therapist in Sydney, Melbourne, Brisbane, Adelaide, Perth or country areas.
+If you’re looking for an Australian psychotherapist who works with these approaches, search the Australia Counselling directory to find a therapist in Sydney, Melbourne, Brisbane, Adelaide, Perth or country areas.